 If you are using making app-based marketing choose names that are short and easy to spell, however, if you are focusing on in-restaurant branding longer names will work well.
 As long as they fit on the sign!

-For further inspiration on naming your restaurant, I have created these lists of restaurant name ideas for specific types of restaurants
+For further inspiration on naming your restaurant, I have created these lists of restaurant name ideas for specific types of restaurants and food trucks.

 Bienvenue!
 Welcome to hundreds of the best fancy French restaurant name ideas to help you name your new restaurant or cafe.